ucheetah/ucheetah.github.io/_posts/2024-05-23-exo-viz-cluster.md

   </a>
 </p>

+**Observation(s):**
+- Clearly the most favorable score is 4, so we will divide our exoplanet data into four categories in attempts to match them with existing categories.

+We run a kmeans model using scikit learn and add the clusters it has generate to our data.
+In the following graph we display those results, with each cluster differing in color and

 <div style="height: 20px;"></div>
 <p align="center">
   <a href="/assets/img/2024-05-24-exoplanets-H.png">
   <img src="/assets/img/2024-05-24-exoplanets-H.png" width="910.65" height="720" alt="Graph H" style="border: 4px solid darkgray; border-radius: 3px;">
   </a>
 </p>
+**Observation(s):**
+- Clearly the most favorable score is 4, so we will divide our exoplanet data into four categories in attempts to match them with existing categories.

 <div style="height: 20px;"></div>
 <p align="center">